balta2ar/srs-toolbelt/README.md

 ## 3. Convert a list of new English words into Anki flash cards.

 I have two primary sources of new words: browser history (I use www.lingvolive.com dicionary) and history in GoldenDict mobile dictionary (I use "Save history" feature along with synchronization of that file using BTSync or Resilio Sync now).
-Every new word is looked in several DSL dictionaries by scripts [dsl.sh](https://github.com/balta2ar/srs-toolbelt/blob/master/yatetradki/reader/dsl.sh) and [dsl.py](https://github.com/balta2ar/srs-toolbelt/blob/master/yatetradki/reader/dsl.py).
+Every new word is looked up in several DSL dictionaries by scripts [dsl.sh](https://github.com/balta2ar/srs-toolbelt/blob/master/yatetradki/reader/dsl.sh) and [dsl.py](https://github.com/balta2ar/srs-toolbelt/blob/master/yatetradki/reader/dsl.py).
 On top of that English pronunciation is added automatically using scripts [audio.py](https://github.com/balta2ar/srs-toolbelt/blob/master/yatetradki/tools/audio.py) and [load_from_csv.py](https://github.com/balta2ar/srs-toolbelt/blob/master/yatetradki/tools/load_from_csv.py).
 The latter one is a universal CSV loader, it can load into any Anki deck. `audio.py` is another hack that composes several pieces together: it calls parts of AwesomeTTS Anki plugin with a hardcoded configuration to obtain english pronunciation.

 The resulting cards look as follows: